 Remove the chicken from the brine.
 Rinse and pat dry.
 Stuff the cavity with the thyme, parsley, garlic and lemons.

 Melt the butter, mix in the olive oil and the spices.
 Place the chicken breast side up onto the rack of a roasting pan.
-Brush it with the spiced butter.
+Brush it with the spiced butter/olive oil.

-Place in the oven and brush with spiced butter again in about 20 minutes.
-(If the chicken is browning too quickly, tent it with aluminum foil.)
+Place in the oven and brush with spiced butter/olive oil again in about 20 minutes.
+(If the chicken is browning too quickly, tent it with aluminum oil.)

 In 40 minutes check the temperature with a meat thermometer.
-Brush with more spiced butter.
+Brush with more spiced butter/olive oil.

-Continue cooking until the internal temperature reaches 165 F. If you want crisper skin, turn the heat up or broil for the final few minutes.
+Continue cooking until the internal temperature reaches 165 F. If you want crisper skin, turn the heat up or broil for the final few minutes (keep an eye on it).

 Remove the herbs and lemon and serve.